 Requirements for Certification:

-- Complete 9 modules in 15 weeks & engage in bi-weekly discussions throughout the program.
+- Complete assigned modules during course & engage in weekly discussions throughout the program.

 - Complete all homework assignments and post within two weeks for each session (not all sessions will require homework).